ctopher78/network-automation-course/README.md

 ```

 ## NX-OSv POAP

+I ran into a host of odd issues related to Cisco POAP and the virtual NXOS software.
+I documented some of the below:

 - While running the POAP scripts, the bios upgrade check fails on v9k because the bios version can't be parsed from the `show ver` (the value is empty).
   I had to add some code to to the paop script to account for this difference in the v9k `show ver`.
 - NXOSv devies do *not* have static serial numbers.
 Each time you destroy/rebuild the box the v9k will have a new serial number.